Dreiertarock: Bidding

 Forehand announces "Einser" ("one-er") or "Weiter!" ("pass").
 Rearhand can pass or raise this to a "Zweier" ("two-er").
 Further bids of Dreier, Vierer and Fünfer may be announced, each raising the game value by one increment.
 The bids must follow in sequence without any being skipped.
 Moreover, a player who has been overbid must either 'pass' (Weiter) or 'hold' (ich halte).
 If they hold, they are offering to play the game at the same value and have priority unless they are, in turn, overbid.
 So a typical sequence is: Einser - Zweier - Weiter - Ich halte - Weiter.
 In the case of an Einser, Zweier, etc, the winner of the auction, the declarer, may go on to make use of the talon.
 To do this, both packets of the talon are turned over and laid face up so that all cards are visible.
 The declarer then picks up one of the two packets and adds it to his hand before discarding three cards of his choice.
 He then plays as a soloist against the other two players.

 If a player feels he has a particularly strong hand, he may bid for a Solo or Solo Valat.
 He must do so at the first opportunity during the bidding.
 A Solo is an undertaking to win the game without using the talon and outranks the Einser, Zweier, etc. announcements.
 A Solo Valat is an undertaking to win every trick without the talon - in effect a slam.

 The final phase of bidding is where various bonuses may be announced (see Scoring).

 Playing

 Forehand leads to the first trick.
-Players must follow suit (Farbzwang) or trump (Tarockzwang), but do not have to play to win each trick (i.e. there is no Stechzwang).
+Players must follow suit (Farbzwang) or trump (Tarockzwang), but do not have to play to win each trick (i.e. there is no Stichzwang).